Cavorter/cavort/content/posts/2006-10-04-cryptic-ideas-for-blizzard.md

 ---
 <div class='microid-mailto+http:sha1:eb8a25ab106a337b7d9f4f384b8735cfcbce8ded'>

-    I just got a fairly unexpected email: NCSoft has reactivated my <a href="http://www.cityofheroes.com" target="_blank">City of Heroes</a>/<a href="http://www.cityofvillains.com" target="_blank">City of Villains</a> account for the weekend.
+    I just got a fairly unexpected email: NCSoft has reactivated my [City of Heroes](http://www.cityofheroes.com)/[City of Villains](http://www.cityofvillains.com) account for the weekend.
 It seems that they are launching a new retail combo-box of both&nbsp;editions of the game (Available only at that bastion of&nbsp;retail hell: Walmart)&nbsp;and want to try and get lapsed players, like myself, back into the game.

-    That was kind of cool, and I might take them up on it and log back in to take a look around if it doesn't take too long to reinstall the game, but the item that I thought was really cool was the <a href="http://www.cityofheroes.com/community/veteranrewards.html" target="_blank">Veteran Rewards</a> system that they touted in the same message.
+    That was kind of cool, and I might take them up on it and log back in to take a look around if it doesn't take too long to reinstall the game, but the item that I thought was really cool was the [Veteran Rewards](http://www.cityofheroes.com/community/veteranrewards.html) system that they touted in the same message.